babu3009/synthetic-data-platform/apps/backend/docs/OUTPUTS.md

 The response includes rough per-table and total estimates.
 The estimator is heuristic and may vary by engine and configuration.

+## HTML Validation Report (Artifact: `html`)

+On completion, the backend generates a compact HTML report summarizing the run and validation highlights.
+The report may include:

+- Overall summary (tables, row counts, sizes, elapsed)
+- Foreign key graph (if `graphviz` is installed)
+- Sampled per-column histograms (if `matplotlib` is installed)
+- Links to produced artifacts

+Behavior:

+- The report is stored alongside other artifacts under `s3://<bucket>/requests/{requestId}/report.html` and recorded in the Artifacts API with `format: "html"`.
+- Sections degrade gracefully when optional dependencies aren’t installed; the report still renders.

+Notes:

+- If your production DB uses a native enum for `ArtifactFormat`, add a migration to include `html`.
+- The UI Request Detail page links to the report artifact when present.

 ## Operational Notes & Troubleshooting

 - Ensure target tables exist and your `dsn` user has `INSERT/UPDATE` permissions.
 - Use `+psycopg2` in the DSN for write-back (the upsert path uses a synchronous engine under the hood).
 - If Kafka is unreachable, the job will surface producer errors; check broker addresses, firewall rules, and topic existence.
 - MinIO credentials and bucket configuration are managed by the backend environment; see `ENVIRONMENT.md`.
+- If the HTML report is missing expected sections, check optional dependencies: `graphviz` and `matplotlib`.

 ## See Also

 - Root README: Outputs overview and Wizard flow
 - `BACKEND_DATABASE.md`: API endpoints for requests and artifacts
 - `QUICK_REFERENCE.md`: Handy commands and quick links
+ - Root README: Observability and HTML report overview